 Ian is regularly instructed as sole counsel in a variety of High Court and County Court matters, including general banking work, guarantees, professional negligence claims, possession and insolvency issues, and sales of goods cases.
 He has particular experience in cases of alleged mis-selling of interest rate protection products, and undertook a part-time secondment to a major bank in early 2014, where he worked with the in-house legal teams dealing with claims for consequential loss.
 He has appeared unled for the hearing of applications before the Court of Appeal and the Commercial Court.

 He has substantial experience of large-scale international arbitration, both as a solicitor and as counsel.
-He has recently been instructed as sole counsel in an LCIA arbitration arising out of a guarantee and two related ad hoc arbitrations arising out of two charter-parties, and is presently instructed as sole counsel in an ad hoc arbitration between two overseas parties relating to the provision of IT services.
+He has recently been instructed as sole counsel in an LCIA arbitration arising out of a guarantee, two related ad hoc arbitrations arising out of two charter-parties, and in an ad hoc arbitration between two overseas parties relating to the provision of IT services.
 He is also a Member of the Chartered Institute of Arbitrators.

 Before coming to the Bar, Ian was a solicitor in the disputes department of White & Case LLP in London specialising in substantial commercial arbitrations.
 Ian has also held posts at the School of Oriental and African Studies as a part-time tutor in Equity, and as Teaching Fellow at the Faculty of Laws, UCL.